team-3000/Orbital-2019-LogIt/README.md

 # LogIt
 Hey there!
-This is our Android application, LogIt, for Orbital 2019 Summer Project.
+This is our Android application, LogIt, for Orbital 2019 Summer Project (CP2106: Independent Software Development Project).

 <img src ="Images%20for%20Github/Poster.jpg" width="850">